xybu/autograder/README.md

  * more flexible APIs to design test cases
  * distributed grader hosts

-And thus it is better used for grading
+And thus it is better used for grading C/C++ assignments, especially those involving systems programming.

 File Structures
 ===============